Boundary Markers

 is mark off a section (or sections) of text, so that when you do a search-replace

-only search within the areas you have marked off.
+or a search-color-replace, you only search within the areas you have marked off.

 You will recognize the boundary marker as shown in the image below.